carlosvigil/dot-files/README.md

 The mac mini shorted.
 Using linux fulltime now.
 Helix was nicer than vim, but I started to miss features, and reading some of the repo discussions discouraged me from having a positive outlook on its future.
-Configuring was breezier, but some things didn't have expected or intuitive behaviour.
+Configuring was breezier, but some things didn't have expected nor intuitive behaviour.
 - i don't know how to em dash on linux, December 23, 2023

+Sway and foot isn't so nice.
+Wezterm was unusable, Kitty is best.
+Keyd is great, but need to test X/Kmonad on current linux deb-trixie and macos.
+I learned how to em dash on linux.
+— January 18, 2024

 ## TODO:
-- fix vim-fugi keymaps
+  fix current waybar
 - pick a tiling window manager
 - figure out how to connect audio interface
+- lookup how color profile